• Skip to primary navigation

 What Are the Best Things to do with Figs?

-When fresh figs are on show end Summer, beginning Autumn, I go crazy mad.
+When fresh figs are finally in season end Summer, beginning Autumn, I go crazy mad.
 We simply eat them raw on return from the market (washing them first, of course).
 Biting into a fresh, sweet fig has to be one of life's most satisfying pleasures!
 And yes, you can eat the skin.

 We love them on their own but they also go so well with desserts as they are naturally sweet - but they are also just as delicious served with cheese and more savoury dishes.
 See below for some ideas.